 If the breadth or strength of protection provided by the patent and patent applications we hold, obtain or pursue with respect to our product candidates and technologies is challenged, or if they fail to provide meaningful exclusivity for our product candidates and technologies, it could threaten our ability to commercialize our product candidates and technologies.
-Several patent applications covering our product candidates and technologies have been filed recently.
+Several patent applications covering our product candidates and technologies have been filed.
 We cannot offer any assurances about which, if any, patents will issue, the breadth of any such patent, or whether any issued patents will be found invalid and unenforceable or will be threatened by third parties.
-Any successful opposition to these patents or any other patents owned by or, if applicable in the future, licensed to us could deprive us of rights necessary for the successful commercialization of any product candidates and technologies that we may develop.
+Any successful opposition or other challenge to these patents or any other patents owned by or, if applicable in the future, licensed to us could deprive us of rights necessary for the successful commercialization of any product candidates and technologies that we may develop.
 Further, if we encounter delays in our clinical trials or in gaining regulatory approval, the period of time during which we could market any of our product candidates under patent protection, if approved, would be reduced.
 Since patent applications in the United States and most other countries are confidential for a period of time after filing, we cannot be certain that we or our licensors were the first to file any patent application related to our product candidates and technologies.
-Furthermore, an interference proceeding can be provoked by a third party or instituted by the U.S. Patent and Trademark Office ("PTO") to determine who was the first to invent any of the subject matter covered by the patent claims of our applications.
+Furthermore, an interference proceeding can be provoked by a third party or instituted by the U.S. Patent and Trademark Office (the "PTO") to determine who was the first to invent any of the subject matter covered by the patent claims of our applications.
 In addition, patents have a limited lifespan.
 In the United States, the natural expiration of a patent is generally 20 years after it is filed.
 Various extensions may be available however the life of a patent, and the protection it affords, is limited.
-Even if patents covering our product candidates are obtained, once the patent life has expired for a prod

-If, in the future, we obtain licenses from third parties, in some circumstances, we may not have the right to control the preparation, filing and prosecution of patent applications or to maintain any patents, covering technology that we license from third parties.
+Even if patents covering our product candidates are obtained, once the patent life has expi preparation, filing and prosecution of patent applications or to maintain any patents, covering technology that we license from third parties.
 We may also require the cooperation of our licensors to enforce any licensed patent rights, and such cooperation may not be provided.
 Therefore, these patents and applications may not be prosecuted and enforced in a manner consistent with the best interests of our business.
 Moreover, if we do obtain necessary licenses, we will likely have obligations under those licenses, and any failure to satisfy those obligations could give our licensor the right to terminate the license.
 Termination of a necessary license could have a material adverse impact on our business.